kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 ![Subscribe to Events](./assets/knative-event-mesh-subscription.svg)

-You can also create expressions which allow the Trigger to filter the incoming Events.
+You can also create expressions that allow the Trigger to filter the incoming Events.
 For details on setting filters, read the **Trigger filtering** section [this](https://knative.dev/docs/eventing/broker-trigger/) document.

 ## Test Knative Eventing Mesh